 Day 1: Nadi

 Welcome (Bula!) to Fiji’s main island of Viti Levu.
 Settle into your accommodation in the town of Nadi, situated on the west coast of the main island.
 The adventure begins with a welcome meeting at 6pm – ask the hotel reception for details.
-After meeting your fellow group members, the evening is yours to enjoy, perhaps at a beachside restaurant or by heading into Nadi Town to try the locals eats.
+After meeting your fellow group members, the evening is yours to enjoy, perhaps at a beachside restaurant or by heading into Nadi Town.
 Tomorrow we have an early start.
 Arriving a day earlier?
 Check out the chaotic colours of the Hindu temple Sri Siva Subramaniya Swami or ‘Nadi temple’ as it’s locally known.
 Nearly 40 per cent of Fijians are of Indian decent and Fiji-Indian cultural influences can be seen throughout the islands.
 Try the island’s fresh fruits with the usual suspects (mangoes, pineapples and oranges) and some you might not recognise (pomelo, rose apple and soursop) at the Nadi Produce Market, open Monday to Sunday.
-The market is a good place to stock up on personal snacks.
 Special Information If you can't arrange a flight in time for today's welcome meeting, you may wish to arrive a day early so you're able to attend.
 We'll be happy to book additional accommodation for you (subject to availability).
 If you're going to be late, please inform the hotel reception.
 We'll be collecting your insurance details and next of kin information at this meeting, so please have these on hand.

 Day 2: Pacific Harbour